sonudoo/Git-Heat/Week 4/README.md

 2. Put the absolute path of each file to be shared in '.config' file, one file on each line.

-3. Run the server on the computer which wishes to share the file.
+3. Modify the line 3 of the script 'main.py' accordingly.

+4. Run the program.

     `
-    python3 server.py
-    `

-4. Run the client on the computer which wishes to download the file.

-    `
-    python3 client.py
+    python3 main.py
     `